yapa5475/data_science/README.md

-# data_science repository Yash Parekh
+# ds-hw
+Homework for CSCI 3022